wencongchio/fetch_post/README.md

 - GET https://jsonplaceholder.typicode.com/comments

 2 screens:
-- Screen 1: Fetch all the posts and display the title and content of posts
+- Screen 1: Fetch all the posts and display the title and content of posts.
+Click on post in the post list to navigate to new page showing the comments for the post.
 - Screen 2: Fetch all the comments for certain post.
 Display the post and username, email and content of comments.

 # Getting Started